Highbury is the Moor Green home that Joseph Chamberlain had built.

 in fact it allowed Germany to invade Czechoslovakia and

-add key arms manufatoring capacity to their war effort.
+add key arms

-Joseph Chamberlain Legacy
+Joseph Chamberlain

-Joseph Chamberlain is seen as someone who did a huge
+seen as someone who did

-amount to turn Victorian Birmingham into a model for
+Victorian Birmingham into

-other towns and cities to follow.
-His methods of running a
+and cities to follow.
+His

-political party were also copied.
-Chamberlain was a
+political party were also

-controversial figure in both his business and political life,
+copied.
+Chamberlain was a controversial figure in both his

-with supporters and critics often divided in equal
+often divided in equal measure.
+However, Birmingham

-to thank him for.
+certainly has a great deal to thank him for.

 Joseph Chamberlain and